-I appreciate it is the top half that virtually all the sales are and that is what rakes the cash in, but it would be nice to see everything instead of forlorn models posing on town hall steps for the casual look in the new shirt and a pair of jeans.
+I appreciate it is the top half that draws virtually all the sales and that is what rakes the cash in, but it would be nice to see everything instead of forlorn models posing on town hall steps for the casual look in the new shirt and a pair of jeans.

 I cannot fathom why club’s don’t show the whole picture of their range when it has no negative effect on the product.

-My favourite ever Wigan Athletic shirt, the Puma 1995 JJB version is a cracker but when the shown with the shorts and hooped socks it is sublime, probably/possibly one of the best kits to have graced a football field.
+My favourite ever Wigan Athletic shirt, the Puma 1995 JJB version is a cracker but when shown with the shorts and hooped socks it is sublime, probably/possibly one of the best kits to have graced a football field.